amnweb/Select-All-for-VScode/README.md

 # Select All
-Select All function in right click menu.
-You can use it in active editor tab.
+"Add a 'Select All' function to the right-click context menu, which you can use in the active editor tab."

 ![Select All](images/screenshot.png?raw=true)